colab-chat/colab-server/README.md

 #### Set up

-To install the dependencies run `pip3 install requirements.txt` Note that you need to create a database with `python3 ./web/manage.py create_db` to be able to store user data.
+To install the dependencies run `pip3 install -r requirements.txt` Note that you need to create a database with `python3 ./web/manage.py create_db` to be able to store user data.